The Comprehensive Guide to OpenSearch for Observability

 6. Machine Learning Integration:

-– OpenSearch: OpenSearch provides machine learning capabilities through ML Commons Library, which integrates directly with the platform.
+– OpenSearch: OpenSearch provides machine learning capabilities through the ML Commons Library, which integrates directly with the platform.

 – Elasticsearch: Elasticsearch offers machine learning tools, but they are part of its premium features.